Kingxukai/linux/Documentation/crypto/devel-algos.rst

-The registration functions return 0 on success, or a negative errno value on failure.  crypto_register_algs() succeeds only if it successfully registered all the given algorithms; if it fails partway through, then any changes are rolled back.
+The registration functions return 0 on success, or a negative errno value on failure.  crypto_register_algs() succeeds only if it successfully registered all the woke given algorithms; if it fails partway through, then any changes are rolled back.

 The unregistration functions always succeed, so they don't have a